mohakksingh/Node-Restaurant/Readme.md

 ### Menu Item
-The `MenuItem` data model represents information about menu items available in the restraunt.
+The `MenuItem` data model represents information about menu items available in the restaurant.

 - **Fields:**
   - `name`: String (Item's name)